 Email: email@example.comTelephone: +44 (0)20 7882 2751Room Number: Geography Building, Room 219

 I joined the School of Geography in September 2018.
-My research and teaching seat at the intersection of development, political and social geography, with a focus on migration and Latin America.
+My research and teaching seat at the intersection of development, political and social geography, with a focus on migration, forced displacement and Latin America.
 I am particularly interested in the study of migration and refugee dynamics, experiences and governance in Latin America, as well as in other regions of the global South.
-I completed my BA at the University of Chile, followed by an MA in International Studies and a PhD, based in Geography, at the University of Sheffield.
+I completed my BA at the University of Chile, followed by an MA in International Studies and a PhD in 2016, based in Geography, at the University of Sheffield.
 I am a Fellow of the Higher Education Academy since June 2020.